Throne of Solomon: Dar al-Hadith (Kursi Sulaiman) or Station of King Solomon

-This is most likely a memorial that was probably built to commemorate the Prophet Sulaiman (biblical Solomon).
+This was probably built to commemorate Sulaiman (Solomon).
 It is located within the Temple Mount plaza, which supports its eastern wall.
-Kursi, which means chair, is an odd name for a building, and possibly relates to the spur of the Rock against which it is erected.
-The building itself is undated, but is clearly a mid-16th century foundation, as the shape of the two shallow domes covering the building are associated with the Ottoman period.
+The building itself is undated, but is a mid-16th century foundation, as the shape of the two shallow domes covering the building are associated with the Ottoman period.

 The facade of Sulaiman's tomb in al-Aqsa enclave.
-Additionally, a cavetto frieze situated above the mihrab is identical to one found over the mihrab in the al-'Imara al-'Amira complex (959/1552), suggesting that Kursi Sulaiman (the 'throne of Solomon') was built around that time.
+A cavetto frieze situated above the mihrab is identical to one found over the mihrab in the al-'Imara al-'Amira complex (959/1552), suggesting that Kursi Sulaiman (the 'throne of Solomon') was built around that time.
 The building has three facades visible from the Temple Mount and the eastern facade is integrated in the eastern wall of Haram al-Sharif compound.
-A marble slab inspect over the main northern entrance to the structure reads the first verse of Surah Isra mentioning the Night Journey of prophet Muhammad.
-It was decorated with Surah Neml Verse 30 “Indeed, it is from Solomon, and indeed, it reads: 'In the name of Allah, the Entirely Merciful, the Especially Merciful”.
+A marble slab inspect over the main northern entrance to the structure has the first verse of Surah Isra mentioning the Night Journey of Muhammad.
+It was decorated with Surah Neml Verse 30 "Indeed, it is from Solomon, and indeed, it reads: 'In the name of Allah, the Entirely Merciful, the Especially Merciful".

-The building has a large hall divided into different areas, one of which is the prayer area with a mihrab.
-It is surmounted by two shallow domes.
-The hall also includes a symbolic tomb which might allude to the tomb of Sulaiman or his throne.
-The building is presently used as an institute for Hadith.